 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 If you’ve ever tried to cook crabs or lobsters for a group, then you know that standard cookware just isn’t up to the task.
 A dedicated crab pot is the easiest way to cook crabs, lobsters, clams, or crawfish, either for yourself or for a group.

 While their general design is pretty simple – a large pot, a strainer, and a lid – crab pots come in a variety of sizes, are constructed from a range of materials, and all have their own unique features for standing out from the competition.

-Crab pots are usually made from aluminum, stainless steel, or porcelain enamel.
+Crab pots are usually made from aluminum, stainless steel, or enameled steel.
 Some crab pot sets use encapsulated disks or multi-ply designs to take advantage of the benefits of various metals.
 Whichever pot you go with, the material should be thick, not prone to pitting or staining, and should have no sharp edges.

 Heavy-gauge aluminum crab pots tend to be lighter than stainless steel pots but not as durable.
 That said, when a pot is full of hot water and crabs, the lightweight design of aluminum can be a significant plus.

 Stainless steel is both heavier than aluminum and more durable.
 It also stands up to hotter temperatures, while aluminum’s lower melting point can create problems at high heat.

 Enameled steel crab pots have a steel core with a porcelain enamel coating.
 Enamel pots tend to be thinner than either stainless steel or aluminum, which can limit their usefulness for other kinds of cooking.
 If you opt for one of these classic crab pots, check that it is not prone to chipping.